Optimizing Crowd-Aware Multi-Agent Path Finding through Local Communication with Graph Neural Networks: INTRODUCTION

 We evaluate the CRAMP approach through extensive experiments on various synthetic environments, comparing it against state-of-the-art MAPF algorithms.
 Our results demonstrate that CRAMP achieves superior performance in terms of solution quality and computational efficiency while maintaining robustness in crowded settings.
 Moreover, we showcase the adaptability of our approach in dynamic and evolving environments.
-Fig. \ref{fig:overview} gives an example of a path computed by PRIMAL (left) and a path computed by our method, CRAMP (right).
+Figure \ref{fig:overview} illustrates a comparison of computed paths between PRIMAL \cite{PRIMAL}, PICO \cite{PICO}, and our method, CRAMP.
+Our approach significantly shortens the path to the target position while mitigating potential congestion by prioritizing actions that lead to less densely populated areas.
+This strategy effectively reduces the likelihood of deadlocks and enhances overall path efficiency.

-Our main contributions can be summarized as follows: \begin{itemize} \item We present a reinforcement learning approach for the multi-agent pathfinding problem.
-Our method utilizes boosting and curriculum-driven training strategy, systematically exposing agents to progressively more complex environments and allowing them to relearn from challenging tasks. \item We propose a carefully designed crowd-aware mechanism that enables agents to adapt their policies dynamically based on crowd density and behavior. \item We carry out a series of experiments, conclusively showcasing that our approach surpasses state-of-the-art methods across a range of metrics, including success rate, collision rate, and makespan. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item We present a reinforcement learning approach for the multi-agent path-finding problem, utilizing a carefully designed crowd-aware mechanism that enables agents to adapt their policies dynamically based on crowd density and behavior. \item Exploiting local communication between nearby agents via Graph Neural Networks, we facilitate agents to gather information from and predict the behavior of nearby agents, thereby enhancing their decision-making capabilities. \item We conduct a series of experiments, conclusively showcasing that our approach surpasses state-of-the-art methods across a range of metrics, including success rate, collision count, and makespan. \end{itemize}